toddgaunt/bastion/README.md

 ## Article Authentication
 Individual articles can require HTTP basic authentication if the article's source document includes values for the Username and Password in the article header.
+NOTE: this authentication should only be used for weakly protecting access to content.
+The username and password are stored in plain text in the article source file, which is stored in memory by the Bastion server.
+This means that chances of the credentials being accessible if the host or Bastion server are compromised are high.

 For example:
 ```markdown